 How To Register

 The LGBTQ+ Advocacy Clinic is offered in the Fall and Spring semesters.
-You can learn about the required clinical course component, additional requirements and prerequisites, as well as the clinical registration process, by reading the course catalog description and exploring the links in this sections.
+You can learn about the required clinical course component, clinical credits and the clinical registration process by reading the course catalog description and exploring the links in this section.